 7. Examine Vents for Blockage

-If your furnace vents out the side of the house, examine if anything could be blocking the intake or exhaust.
-Make sure the surrounding region is clear of leaves, animal nests, or snow/ice.
+If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Confirm the surrounding region doesn’t have leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with routine professional tune-ups can control these factors.
-During your tune-up, your HVAC technician will clean and check over your furnace, identifying areas of corrosion.
+During your tune-up, your maintenance technician will clean and check over your furnace, identifying areas of wear and tear.
 They can identify failing parts in need of replacement before they become a larger problem.
-A tune-up alone could instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner home because your HVAC system will be distributing clean air through a clean air filter.
-Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
+A tune-up alone may instantly improve energy efficiency by up to 30%.
+You’ll also enjoy cleaner air and a cleaner home because your HVAC unit will be distributing clean air through a clean air filter.
+Perhaps one of the best benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
 An overworked HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to provide exceptional indoor comfort.
 Because your heating system operates more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.
 A Longer-Lasting HVAC System

-Your HVAC system is an expensive investment with a limited lifetime.
-Depending on use, with regular maintenance you can expect your furnace and air conditioner to perform between 8-18 years before you will need to consider replacement.
+Your HVAC system is a valuable investment with a limited lifetime.
+Depending on use, with regular maintenance you can expect your furnace and air conditioner to perform between 8-18 years before you will need to install a new one.
 However, poor maintenance is one of the main reasons for premature replacement HVAC systems before end of average life expectancy.